-3. Purchase a 4G or 5G home WiFi hub (many mobile companies sell these as a rival product to home internet), but be sure to check that the WiFi hub has an Ethernet port!
+3. Purchase a 4G or 5G home WiFi hub (many mobile companies sell these as a rival product to home internet or wi fi network), but be sure to check that the WiFi hub has an Ethernet port!
 This could be a good option, especially if you’re finding that having no access to the router is causing other issues for you too.

 Whilst Hue’s support pages don’t mention this explicitly, it seems like you do not need to have the Hub Bridge connected to your home network all the time.